TNDC2002/PEproject/documents/report.md

 >- **TMDB API**: Fetches movie information using the movie ID, including details such as the movie title, release date, synopsis, and more.
 >- **YouTube V3 API**: Searches for the corresponding trailer using the movie title and release date, and retrieves the video ID.
 >- **React YouTube API**: Embeds the trailer video into our website using the retrieved video ID.
 ### Search Engine
+> At the heart of our movie renting webpage is a powerful **search engine** that helps users find the movies they want to watch quickly and easily.
+Here's an overview of how it works:
+>- **Utilizing the TMDB API**: Our search engine harnesses the power of the TMDB API to retrieve movie information from a vast database.
+By leveraging the movie ID, the API can retrieve details such as the movie title, release date, synopsis, cast, and ratings.
+>- **Employing Fuzzy Matching Algorithms**: To help users find the right movies, we use fuzzy matching algorithms that take into account the similarity between the user's search query and the movie titles in our database.
+This allows us to return a list of search results that are tailored to the user's interests.
+>- **Ranking Results by Popularity and Release Date**: To improve the accuracy of the search results, our search engine uses data such as the movie's popularity and release date to rank the results.
+This ensures that the most relevant and recent movies appear at the top of the search results.

 ## Performance and Sercurity
     - Performance